tapioca24/p5-sketches/README.md

 1. Open this project in VSCode
 2. Open the `index.html` file of the sketch
 3. Select "Live Preview: Show Preview (External Browser)" from the command palette
-4. Go to `sketch.js` in the same directory and enjoy coding
+4. Go to `sketch.js` in the same directory and enjoy coding :tada:

 ## Lint